Superconvergent Non-Polynomial Approximations: Numerical Results

 \end{example}

 \begin{example} {\rm In \cite{toro}, Titarev and Toro suggested the following Riemann initial data for the shock entropy wave interaction:

 on the interval $[-5,5]$.
 Figure \ref{fig:toro} shows the results for this test case at time at $t=5$.
 This problem allows us to test the method in environments that support highly oscillatory structures.
-Compared to the Shu-Osher problem (see Example \ref{ex:shu}), the prescribed initial density exhibits a higher wave number, i.e., $20$.
-We find that the results are fairly similar to those obtained in the Shu-Osher problem, in capturing complex wave patterns.
-While there is a clear improvement in capturing the features of the small wavelength oscillations, we do note the slight undershoot and overshoot in the vicinity of $x=-1.9$, where the transition into the oscillatory region occurs. }
+Compared to the Shu-Osher problem (see Example \ref{ex:shu}), the prescribed initial density exhibits a much larger wave number, i.e., $20$.

+Among the three-point WENO schemes, we see from Figure \ref{fig:toro_a} that the WENO-RBF3 method offers a clear improvement over WENO-JS3 and WENO-Z3.
+We also find that WENO-RB4 yields an improvement over the results obtained for the Shu-Osher problem, with regard to capturing complex wave patterns.
+While there is a clear improvement in capturing the features of the small wavelength oscillations, we do note the slight undershoot and overshoot in the vicinity of $x=-1.9$, where the transition into the oscillatory region occurs.
+This behavior is far less apparent in the WENO-JS5 and WENO-Z5 methods.